Annabella (actress): Life and career

 Darryl F. Zanuck, angry with her for marrying his top box-office star, did not cast her in movies despite Annabella's contract with 20th Century-Fox.
 Annabella was also not lent to other studios.
-Power and she appeared together in the play Liliom in New Haven, Connecticut.
+She and Power appeared together in the play Liliom in New Haven, Connecticut.
 While Power was away during his war service, Annabella appeared in Blithe Spirit in Chicago.
 On Broadway, she received excellent notices for her work in the play Jacobowsky and the Colonel, directed by Elia Kazan, in 1944.
-Annabella also embarked on an affair with author Roald Dahl; she had refused to give Power a divorce to marry Judy Garland, and her marriage was strained.
-Dahl told his wife, Liccy, that it was an intense and passionate relationship, during which Dahl learned a lot about sex from the actress.
+Annabella also embarked on an affair with author Roald Dahl; she had refused to give Power a divorce, and her marriage was strained.
+Dahl told his wife Liccy that it was an intense and passionate relationship during which Dahl learned a lot about sex from the actress.

 When Power returned from the war, the couple decided to try to make their marriage work once again.

 Annabella again worked in films, playing the female lead in 13 Rue Madeleine (1947) with James Cagney.
-Power and she finally divorced in 1948, and Annabella returned to France.
+She and Power divorced in 1948, and Annabella returned to France.
 She appeared in film director José Luis Sáenz de Heredia's Spanish version of Don Juan (1950), and her final film was released in 1952.
 After a 1954 television appearance in the American series Suspense, she retired.

 Annabella and Tyrone Power remained very close, and after his divorce from Linda Christian, he attempted to reconcile with her, confessing that in giving her up, he had made a terrible mistake.
 However, Annabella refused.
 Power informed her that he would not take the elevator to leave her apartment, but the stairs, in case she changed her mind and called him back.
 She did not.

 Annabella died in 1996 after suffering a heart attack in Neuilly-sur-Seine, France, aged 89, and was interred in Passy Cemetery in Haute-Savoie (France).